mkSol/CTEC227-Project/README.md

 The team is Mark, Patrick & Earle

-Bruce our professor has assigned us the task of creating an "IT Help Desk" application for a mythical “Greenwell Bank Corporation”.
+Bruce our professor has assigned us the task of creating an "IT Help Desk" application for a mythical ï¿½Greenwell Bank Corporationï¿½.

 Roles

 Bruce will be "Mr Greenwell".
 One of his roles is "Stakeholder".
-We will make up some personas or fake people some of them could be stakeholders.
+We will make up some personas or fake people.
+Some of the fake people could be stakeholders.

 Rolls for the team members listed in the following matrix

       Mark                Patrick	          Earle
       ____________        _________         ______
       Master Programmer   Project Manager   Programmer
       DBA	              Programmer	  Tester
       Programmer	        UX	              QA

 Rules of engagement